In addition to the Faculty of Graduate Studies requirements, the Faculty of Nursing requires that an applicant must:

 f) Provide a letter of commitment from the identified supervisor indicating willingness to provide supervision throughout the program of studies and supporting the applicant’s study plan.

-g) For applicants required to provide proof of proficiency in English, submit a minimum TOEFL score of 97 (Internet-based test); IELTS score of 7.0; or PTE score of 68.
+g) For applicants required to provide proof of proficiency in English, submit a minimum TOEFL score of 97 (Internet-based test); IELTS score of 7.0; PTE score of 68; or a CAEL overall score of 70 (no less than 70 on reading and writing sections).
+This requirement can also be met by completing the Academic Communication Certificate with a minimum grade of "A-" in writing courses.

 h) Have successfully completed one graduate-level course (3 units) in quantitative methods, one graduate-level course (3 units) in qualitative methods, plus one graduate-level course (3 units) in statistics.
 Exceptions may be considered, but the onus will be on the applicant to provide sufficient evidence to warrant exception.
 Deficiencies must be successfully eliminated prior to or in the first year of the doctoral program.